 If you absolutely want to visit the Pantheon inside and see its famous oculus, be sure to be here at least half an hour before it opens.
 The Pantheon is generally open from 9 AM, but it doesn’t harm to double-check before you go!

-You only need 10-15 minutes for a visit inside the Pantheon, but if you want to learn more about this unique temple that was turned into a church, and its 2000-year old history, you can opt for an audio tour as well.
-An audio tour takes about 35 minutes if you listen to the whole narrative.
+You only need 10-15 minutes for a visit inside the Pantheon, but if you want to learn more about this unique temple that was turned into a church, and its 2000-year-old history, make sure to plan some time to listen to the audio guide as well.
+An audio guide is included with all tickets and takes about 35 minutes if you listen to the whole narrative.

 9.30 AM: Walk to the Colosseum via Piazza Venezia